 Those looking to build a blog for professional use should use their own custom domain as opposed to using a free subdomain over platforms such as WordPress and Medium (e.g., blog.wordpress.com).
 A self-hosted blog will involve a few costs such as a domain name (approximately $12 per year), web hosting (approximately $3 per month), premium theme (approximately $30), and marketing tools.
 Overall, building a blog is generally affordable and one can be built for under $100.

 Here are six costs involved with starting and building a blog for professional use:

 - Custom domain name: Around $12 to $15 per year with a domain name registrar or free with many web hosting plans such as those from Bluehost.

-- Lead generation tools: There are a number of lead generation tools such as Leadpages, which are used to build contact lists which bloggers use to communicate with readers.
+- Lead generation tools: There are a number of lead generation tools, such as Leadpages, which are used to build contact lists that bloggers use to communicate with readers.
 Plans start at $25 per month and Leadpages offers a 14-day free trial.

 - Email marketing platforms: To uphold readership, bloggers use email as a way to market their blog and promote new content.
 The best way to send mass emails to large contact lists is with email marketing platforms such as Mailchimp, which has a free plan and premium plans starting at $10 per month.

 - Content ideation tools: A challenge all bloggers face is coming up not only with blog post ideas, but ones that actually interest a large number of people.
 Before pouring your heart and soul into a post that may be a total flop, check tools such as BuzzSumo to confirm whether or not readers are interested in the topics you’re thinking about writing.